kylieainslie/mitey/README.md

 This is a basic example of estimating the mean serial interval from data on time of symptom onset for an infectious disease.
 We first simulate index case-to-case (ICC) intervals.
-Then, we estimate the mean and standard deviation of the simulated serial interval using the `si_estim` function.
 Here, we directly simulate the ICC intervals based on their route of transmission.
 The specified mean serial interval `hmu` is 15 and the specified standard deviation `hsigma` is 3.
 The weights for each route of transmission are specified as `hw1`, `hw2`, `hw3`, and `hw4`, respectively.

 ``` r
 library(mitey)